mario1980miranda/jpa-hibernate6/JPA-Relationship-Mappings.md

 ---
 erDiagram
     TB_ORDER ||--|| TB_INVOICE : has
-    "TB_ORDER is the owner of the dones for JPA" TB_ORDER {
+    "TB_ORDER is the owner of the data for JPA" TB_ORDER {
         integer id PK
         datetime creation_date